 Result.
-Figure 7(a) presents the performance of top subjects finishing with best prediction accuracies over each feature selection method.
-The scatterplot shows the tradeoff between the prediction accuracy and the completion time, corresponding to the model effectiveness.
-Figure 7(b) depicts the performance of top subjects selecting most features over existing models (by the ratio of manually selected features in those selected by models/algorithms).
-This corresponds to the model efficiency.
-In both figures, pSGL lies on the upperright area, i.e., our method achieves the best performance in both user effectiveness and efficiency.
+Figure 8(a) presents the performance of top subjects finishing with best prediction accuracies over each feature selection method.
+The scatterplot shows the trade-off between the prediction accuracy and the completion time, corresponding to the model effectiveness for users.
+Figure 8(b) depicts the performance of top subjects selecting most features over existing models (by the ratio of manually selected features in those selected by models/algorithms).
+This corresponds to the model efficiency for users.
+In both figures, it is shown that pSGL lies on the upper-right area, i.e., our method achieves the best performance in both user effectiveness and efficiency.